-3 Palestinians dead in Jerusalem clashes -- health ministry
+3 Israelis killed in stabbing; 3 Palestinians killed in clashes | CNN

 Israeli police told CNN they were aware of reports that two people had been taken to hospital and that one had died, but said they could not comment officially as they were still investigating the incident.

-Police are also investigating reports that Israeli police entered the hospital, police foreign press spokesman Micky Rosenfeld told CNN.
+Police are also investigating reports that Israeli police entered the hospital looking for the body of a dead Palestinian, police foreign press spokesman Micky Rosenfeld told CNN.

 Mohammad Fityani, a spokesman for the Palestinian Red Crescent in Jerusalem, told CNN that its crews had dealt with 109 injured people by 3 p.m. local time, 72 of whom had been taken to the hospital.
 Three of those were seriously hurt and one later died, he said.